daptx/RE-rosgen/docs/report/HEGSRR-Replication-Report.md

 | Level II Stream Type | C4b | The Key to the Rosgen Classification of Natural Rivers (Rosgen, 1994)[https://linkinghub.elsevier.com/retrieve/pii/0341816294900019] |

 ## Unplanned Deviations from the Protocol

+1. Slope was re-calculated from from the the longitudinal profile (ΔElevation/ΔDistance).
+In the original RStudio code, the slope was calculated as an average value based on the points derived from the reach centerline.
+However, due to digitizing errors, there were slope outliers (note the spike in slope ~330 m in the Longitudinal Profile of Extracted Reach graph) that skewed the slope average of the profile.
+By re-calculating slope using the starting and end points, this helped reduce digitizing uncertainty and yielded a more optimal/applicable value (.00257, as opposed to 1.2621).
+2. Sinuosity was derived from the actual CHaMPs attribute table as opposed to using the formula channel length/valley length.
+When moving through the replication, my buffer was noticeably larger than other classmates and my cross-sectional profile appears to have taken on a shape where slightly higher banks develop surrounding a lower valley as seen [here](https://www.researchgate.net/figure/Natural-levees-exist-along-most-perennial-channels-subject-to-periodic-overbank-flooding_fig4_255619286), both of which could have influenced the valley length derived in GRASS.
+- With this mind, the value I used was 1.3072 instead .9312 (the value that would've been produced using the values in Table 1)——which ended up altering the stream type, but ultimately made the most sense.
+The original sinuosity (.9312) and width / depth ratio (45.1643) would've placed my stream type as D (multiple channels), which wouldn't make sense based on the raster layers for my site—there's evidently a single-thread channel.

 ## Discussion